-At Moms for Liberty Summit 'Mama Bears' Declare Spiritual War on the 'Radical Left'
+At Moms for Liberty Summit, 'Mama Bears' Declare Spiritual War on the 'Radical Left'

 Yet the mood, amongst all this talk of sacrifice and war, was giddy, excited.
 And while some candidates for president like Nikki Haley received only a lukewarm reception (one woman at my table scoffed when she was accidentally introduced as “president”), DeSantis got a few big applause lines in.
 But no candidate was received with as much excitement as Trump.
 He seemed different than during events last year—not in content, of course, it’s still the same politics of cruelty, but energized now that he has the goal of 2024 to work towards.

-And while some attendees had expressed interest in a DeSantis ticket in conversations earlier in the day, the ecstasy that swept the room when he appeared on stage felt different than even some standing ovations other candidates got.
+And while some attendees had expressed interest in a DeSantis ticket in conversations earlier in the day, the ecstasy that swept the room when Trump appeared on stage felt different than even some standing ovations other candidates got.
 The crowd moaned and booed when he declared that “the Left” “wants to impose their sick creed of woke communism onto every man woman and child,” and roared in agreement, when he said, in response to accusations of domestic terrorism and incitement of violence: “You’re not a threat, you’re the best thing that’s ever happened to this country!”
 These warriors might call themselves “joyful,” but they can’t wait for the fight.